BigslimVdub/AeonLW/README.md

    Restore your wallet with non-English characters (Russian, German, Chinese and other languages)

 ## Import wallet from old versions of Aeon
    Use legacy or current wallet seed & key to restore wallets.
-You can also restore from key files with the correct password.
+You can also restore from AeonLW generated key files with the correct password.

 ---